American pioneer: History of settlement efforts

-There were many other forms of this process, such as land runs including the Land Run of 1889, in Oklahoma, which occurred when parts of the territory of Oklahoma were first opened, allowing anyone to claim land on a first-come, first-serve basis.
+There were many other forms of this process, such as land runs including the Land Run of 1889, when parts of the territory of Oklahoma were first made available to settlers on a first-come, first-serve basis.

 Details of pioneer efforts and actions

-As western settlement grew, certain common details began to emerge.
-Most pioneers traveled in wagon trains, groups of wagons containing settlers and their families.
-They banded together for common defense and to combine their efforts.
+As western settlement grew, certain trends began to emerge.
+Most pioneers traveled in wagon trains with their families and other settlers, banding together for defense and to spread the workload.

 Pioneers in the East often had to clear the land, owing to lush forests there.
 In the Midwest, the task was to bring agricultural fertility to the Great Plains.

-Some pioneers were drawn with the original intent of claiming lands and settling their families.
-Others were trappers, or others who went west for commercial reasons, and remained there as residents when their businesses proved to be profitable.
+Some pioneers moved westward with the intent of claiming land for their families.
+Others, such as trappers, moved west for commercial reasons, and then remained there when their businesses proved to be profitable.

 Popular culture and folklore

-The figure of the pioneer has played a large role in American culture, literature and folklore.
-The pioneer is not the only iconic figure which figures in the settlement of the West.
-Much cultural note is given to other figures of a more transient nature, such as cowboys, trappers, prospectors, miners etc. However, the pioneer alone represents those who went into unexplored territory in search of a new life, looking to establish permanent settlement.
+The figure of the pioneer has historically played a role in American culture, literature and folklore.
+The pioneer is similar to other iconic figures involved in stories of the "settlement of the West," such as the cowboy, trapper, prospector, and miner; however, the pioneer is distinct in that he represents those who went into unexplored territory in search of a new life, looking to establish permanent settlement.

 Various figures in American folklore and literature typify the pioneer.
 The Deerslayer was the most successful of an early series, the Leatherstocking Tales, about pioneer life in New York.
 Little House on the Prairie, a century later, typified a later series of novels describing a pioneer family.
 Daniel Boone and Davy Crockett are two real-life icons of pioneer history.